 At Witton-le-Wear Primary School, we regard the safeguarding of children as our main priority.
 We believe that we all have the right to be happy, to be safe and to learn.
 All staff have a responsibility to make this happen.

-Our Designated Safeguarding Lead is Mr S Whelerton (Head teacher) who holds Level 2 Child Protection training and is a trained PREVENT strategy lead trainer.
+Our Designated Safeguarding Lead is Mr S Whelerton (Head teacher) who holds Level 2 Child Protection training.

 Our Deputy Designated Safeguarding Lead is Mrs S Walker (Deputy Head teacher).